Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: The implicit variable-step BDF2 scheme

 \subsection{Auxiliary lemmas}

-We introduce the following fundamental lemmas, which are used in the complete theoretical analysis of the proposed algorithm. \begin{lemma}\cite{Cheng2019J.Comput.Appl.Math.} For any $v \in \mathbb{V}_{h}$, there is the discrete embedding inequality simulating the Sobolev embedding $H^{1}(\Omega) \hookrightarrow L^{6}(\Omega)$
+We introduce the following fundamental lemmas, which are used in the complete theoretical analysis of the proposed algorithm. \begin{lemma}\cite[Lemma 3.1]{Cheng2019J.Comput.Appl.Math.} For any $v \in \mathbb{V}_{h}$, there exists a constant $c_{\Omega}$ dependent on the problem domain $\Omega$ such that